 Gris was born in a small Nebraska farming community in 1975.
-At an early age, his ability to capture personalities and narrative in his drawings indicated a greater artistic potential.
+At the early age of four, his passion for drawing and unrestrained imagination indicated a greater artistic potential.
 Even though his father was a conservative farmer, his parents fostered his interests in the arts and enrolled him in art classes locally as well as in the nearby city of Omaha.
 After high school, he continued his education at Concordia University; upon graduating with a Bachelor of Fine Arts, he moved to Greater Los Angeles to find work as an illustrator.
 He spent his first two years in California working as a barista in Pasadena and picking up freelance work on the side.
 Then in 2000, two things occurred simultaneously that would launch his career.

 In 2002, Gris was approached by Bob Self to be the first author published by his independent company, Baby Tattoo Books.
 Gris was skeptical, but he took the risk and turned his popular t-shirt series, Wicked Nursery Rhymes, into a picture book inspired by Heinrich Hoffmann’s cautionary tale, Struwwelpeter.
 The book gained a cult following and launched Baby Tattoo Books, who has now published dozens of art books with some of the biggest names in contemporary art.
 Since then, the book has continued to be one of Gris’s most sought after and collected works and garnered two other sequels.